browserengineering/book/book/scheduling-and-threading.md

 clamp it to that height.
 What should we do if the two threads disagree about the scroll offset?

-The best policy is to respect the scroll offset the user last observed, unless it's incompatible with the web page.
-In other words, use the browser thread scroll, unless a new web page has loaded or the scroll exceeds the current document height.
+The best policy is to respect the scroll offset the *user* last saw,^[In other words, the scroll leading to the last time pixels were updated on the screen.] unless it's incompatible with the web page.
+This translates to using the browser thread scroll position, unless a new web page has loaded or the scroll exceeds the current document height.
 Let's implement that.

 The trickiest part is how to communicate a browser thread scroll offset to the main thread, and integrate it with the rendering pipeline.
 It'll work like